frontendpatterns/frontendpatterns.dev/src/content/patterns/nested-route.md

 ## Solution

-Apply the Nested Route pattern by composing routes hierarchically to match UI component structure, and reinforce it with concise examples or tests.
+Compose routes hierarchically to match UI component structure.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.